Nik-mundt/Group_08/README.md

 `predictor(self, countries_list)`
 This method takes a list of up to three countries and plots their Total Factor Productivity (TFP) over time, along with a forecast until 2050 for each country.
 The function returns nothing and simply displays a graph of the selected countries.

+`choropleth(self, year)`
+This method takes a year as an input.
+If the input is not an integer or outside the available year range it will throw an error.
+The result is a choropleth map for the given input year (default is 2019), where you can hover over each country and see the tfp and the country name.
+The color scale is linear.

 ## Example
 Here's an example of how to use the AgrosClass: